TRIPURA RAHASYA

 If asked what difference there is between the samadhi

-of a hatha yogi and sleep, it must be said that the mind
+yogi and sleep, it must be said

 overpowered by deep ignorance is covered by dense